kavishpalsingh/kavishpalsingh/README.md

 Third-year student who enjoys working with data end-to-end — from cleaning messy real-world datasets to building models and figuring out what the numbers actually mean.
 I like experimenting, questioning assumptions, and understanding *why* something works rather than just getting it to work.

-Currently exploring Deep Learning and applied AI.
-Still learning a lot — and that's the part I enjoy most.

 ---